timgall/mcsp-guessing-game/readme.md

  - Files / Folder Navigation
  - Git & Github

-**Note:** The information provided here is for your convenience.
+**Note:** The information provided here are for your convenience.
 Please follow a long in class and refer to the in-class discussion for what you should be doing.

 **Getting started:**